zebengberg/lake-monster/README.md

 ### Evaluation

-During training, agents are occasionally evaluated using the [evaluation](evaluation.py) module.
+Periodically throughout training, agents are evaluated using the [evaluation](evaluation.py) module.
+Agent policies are placed in a series of different environments in which the `monster_speed` and `step_size` parameters are dynamically updated depending on the agent's performance.
+In this way, an agent can be probed to determine the maximum monster speed at which it can escape.
+The best result from these evaluations are logged in the `results.json` file.

 ### Random parameters